5 Common Scrum Myths

 Let me make this one straight:

-- Term “Agile” has been used in “Manifesto for Agile Software Development” created in 2001.
+• Term "Agile" has been used in “Manifesto for Agile Software Development” created in 2001.
 It reflects the set of values & principles that people who wrote manifesto wanted to promote in software development.
-Nowadays Agile is way above software development, but it is still a philosophy.
+Nowadays Agile is way above software development.
+It remains a philosophy that can be used in many fields & industries.

-- Scrum is a framework dedicated for generating value in a complex environment.
-Term Scrum was used first time in 1986 and popularised in the early 1990s by Ken Schwaber and Jeff Sutherland.
+• Scrum is a framework dedicated for generating value in a complex environment.
+Term Scrum was used first time in 1986 and popularized in the early 1990s by Ken Schwaber and Jeff Sutherland.

 These terms are not the same.